graphql-rust/juniper/docs/book/content/tracing/index.md

 # Tracing

-Juniper has optional support for the [tracing] crate for instrumentation.
+Starting from version `0.15.8` Juniper has optional support for the [tracing] crate for instrumentation.

 This feature is off by default and can be enabled via the `tracing` feature.